mitsuba-renderer/mitsuba3/docs/src/getting_started/first_steps.rst

 Some tools such as git, CMake, or Python (e.g. via `Miniconda 3 <https://docs.conda.io/en/latest/miniconda.html>`_) might need to be installed manually.

-From the root `mitsuba2` directory, the build can be setup configured with:
+From the root `mitsuba2` directory, the build can be configured with:

 .. code-block:: bash